Pre-Physical Therapy

 Preparing You for Physical Therapy School Admissions

-Take advantage of the connections that DBU offers whether it is the individualized attention of an advisor or partnerships with local clinics.
-Students will receive personalized guidance from the pre-PT advisor to help them make decisions such as where to go to physical therapy school or how to best use your degree in that field.
+Take advantage of the connections that DBU offers, whether it is the individualized attention of an advisor or partnerships with local clinics.
+Students will receive personalized guidance from the Pre-Physical Therapy advisor to help them make decisions such as where to go to physical therapy school or how to best use your degree in that field.

 headshot of Dr. Adam Ross